skip to main content

 PSAT/NMSQT

 Students’ should receive their PSAT results in their classes in January.
 Parents- Please ask them to share them with you.
 The students can use their score reports and the test booklets to study for the PSAT in 11th grade or to prepare for the SAT (typically taken in 11th grade).
-If you would like more information, see the College Board website under “Understanding your Test Scores”.
-Here is a video to help you understand your PSAT scores.
+If you would like more information, see the College Board website "Your Score Explained."

 SAT- Scholastic Aptitude Test